 Cabbages are hungry plants and must have rich soil if they are to produce well.
 They prefer heavy soil with lots of organic matter to retain moisture and lots of available nutrients (especially potassium and phosphorus).
 They don't need a lot of nitrogen however, as this can lead to sappy growth that isn't very hardy.
 Early varieties require a higher soil fertility than mid or late-season varieties.

-- Tolerates light frost, Tolerates hard frost
+- Tolerates light frost, Tolerates hard frost, Needs lots of space

 - Small Gardens?